DecisionsDev/odm-docker-kubernetes/IBMCloudPrivate/README.md

 This tutorial explains the deployment of an IBM® Operational Decision Manager clustered topology on IBM Cloud private, based on Kubernetes technology.

-We use ODM Docker materials and make them available in the repository [odm-ondocker](https://github.com/ODMDev/odm-ondocker).
+We use ODM Docker materials that are available in the repository [odm-ondocker](https://github.com/ODMDev/odm-ondocker).
 It includes Docker files and Docker Compose descriptors.
 ODM containers are based on IBM WebSphere® Application Server Liberty.
 In this tutorial, we use only the Docker files to build ODM runtime images that will be instantiated in the Kubernetes cluster.

 ![Flow](../images/ODMinKubernetes-Flow.png)